Why did you start a food blog?

 Why did you name your blog Berryer Cooks?

 Berryer is bit of an unknown word – in Yiddish it is the word for a skillful person, especially one who has excellent homemaking skills.
-I think of myself in a somewhat ironic way as a post-feminist berryer – a skillful person in the kitchen, but not necessarily defined as an excellent homemaker in the pre-feminist sense of the word.
+I think of myself in a somewhat ironic way as a post-feminist berryer – a skillful person in the kitchen, but not necessarily defined as an excellent homemaker in the pre-feminist sense of the word (as in don’t look under the couch).

 Do you have professional cooking experience?